Those Never To Be Forgotten Themes from 1960s and 1970s Cult Movies

 The Omega Man was the second adaptation of Richard Matheson's I Am Legend.
 (The first being the Vincent Price 1964 classic The Last Man on Earth) Charlton Heston was riding a sci-fi career resurgence thanks to Planet of the Apes and, soon after The Omega Man, he would appear in 1973's very bleak classic Soylent Green.

 The soundtrack for the film was crafted by the great Ron Grainer, a master composer who created the legendary theme to Dr. Who.

 The opening of The Omega Man establishes Charlton Heston as an extremely lonely person.
 Los Angeles is merely a massive ghost town of old buildings, and Heston truly is the last man on earth.
 Everyone else was killed via biological warfare.
 Everyone except the mutants who live solely to kill that one human remains and represents the old world.

 Grainer's outstanding opening theme very much captures the loneliness and desolation of the last man on earth.

-The theme comes up in an upbeat, but mysterious manner.
+The theme comes up in an upbeat but mysterious manner.
 There is a sense of drama and sadness to the music that quickly picks up a tempo common to adventure films.
-Little riffs of "weird sounds" are mixed in giving the theme an odd sci-fi slant, if ever so briefly.
+Little riffs of "weird sounds" are mixed in, giving the theme an odd sci-fi slant, if ever so briefly.

-This is the perfect mix that works fluidly as the opening credits role.
+This is the perfect mix that works fluidly as the opening credits roll.
 The music fits the film itself perfectly.
 Themes of loneliness, isolation, being an unchanged man in a changed world, and deep longings for the past are mixed with the consistent "snapping back into reality" the threat of a mutant scourge presents.